 After five days I was moved to the respiratory ward.
 The throat swab results had been chased up the day before, and as I had tested positive for type A influenza, I was put in a room that was separate from the main ward again, as an infection control measure.
 I was also started on a course of Tamiflu, which was rather late in the day for me in terms of managing symptoms and complications, but it was a sensible infection control measure in a hospital, and especially on a respiratory ward.

 I’ve made a note for future reference: Tamiflu can be prescribed by your GP if you are considered at risk of pneumonia and you come into contact with someone who has ‘flu.

-Once I came home from hospital, I continued to take two lots of antibiotics (Co-amoxiclav and Clarithromycin) and steroids (Prednisolone) for a couple of weeks.
+Once I came home from hospital, I had to be supported by family.
+I continued to take two lots of antibiotics (Co-amoxiclav and Clarithromycin) and steroids (Prednisolone) for a few of weeks.
 I finished the course of Tamiflu and my GP was asked to check my ‘flu symptoms had gone.
-I also have to use my steroid inhaler to manage my asthma.
+I also have to use my steroid inhaler much more to manage my asthma.

 The standard of medical care and support I have received from the paramedics, A&E staff, Acute Medicine doctors, ward staff, and my consultants has been outstanding.
 The hospital staff were redirecting some patients to another regional hospital because they were so busy on the night I was admitted, and had said they were only seeing people with very serious medical conditions – such as a stroke or heart attack – and those needing very urgent care.
 Yet I was seen by a doctor immediately when we arrived at the A&E. Very prompt recognition and treatment of my condition by the paramedics and A&E doctors undoubtedly saved my life.